hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/epistles_second_series/611_150_mrs_bull.md

 on the streets, let Him have it.
 I am more cheerful just now after your letter than I was for years — *Wah Guru ki Fateh*!
 Victory unto the Guru!!
 Yes, let the world come, the hells come, the gods come, let Mother come, I fight and do not give in.
-Râvana got his release in three births by fighting the Lord Himself!
+Rāvana got his release in three births by fighting the Lord Himself!
 It is glorious to fight Mother.

 All blessings on you and yours.
 You have done for me more, much more,